doc-jones/bowtie/README.md

 A key use of `bowtie` is in executing as input the [official test suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) and comparing the results produced by implementations to the expected ones from the suite.

+Of course one isn't limited to just the test cases in the test suite, as `bowtie` can be used to compare the validation results of any input across its supported implementations.

 ## Adding an Implementation

 (TODO)